This author has interviewed hundreds of whistle-blowers. Here’s what makes them tick

 TM: It’s extraordinarily lucky.
 It’s a slender silver lining in a really black cloud hanging over our head.
 In the seven years I’ve looked at this subject, I have really gone through periods of deep depression.
 What was unnerving to me is the mechanism of retaliation, the mechanism of corruption, the melding of public and private, but also the culture of secrecy and the cult of money.
 All these things are common denominators that appear again and again.

-FC: What can be done to better protect whistleblowers or make it easier for them to come forward and then secondly, what are the structural changes that would prevent the need for whistleblowers?
+FC: What can be done to better protect whistle-blowers or make it easier for them to come forward, and then secondly, what are the structural changes that would prevent the need for whistle-blowers?

-TM: What we need in the government realm is access to jury trials, not going through political choke points like the Director of National Intelligence who was a political appointee.
+TM: What we need in the government realm is access to jury trials, not going through political choke points like the director of national intelligence who was a political appointee.
 This has become essentially a totally politicized civil service.
 This is stuff we went through with Nixon.
-And we need laws that make whistleblowers report directly to Congress.
+And we need laws that make whistle-blowers report directly to Congress.

 More broadly, I think we need to rethink what patriotism and treason really mean.
 To stop and look this in the eye and ask, what is really being a good citizen?